gcwyrostek/Untitled-Twinstick/README.md

 ### Lighting Systems

-Dynamic 2D lighting will be implemented to provide a more interesting game atmosphere and add an element of resource/vision management to the mastery curve.
-Moving light sources, different light colors and color blending, and different types of light sources (point, spotlight) will be implemented.
+There will be two components to our lighting system: phong lighting and shadow masks.
+* For each on-screen sprite, our phong lighting algorithm will sample orientation data (stored in a normal map) to determine the amount of light reflected for each pixel.
+As such, each sprite include a corresponding, pre-computed normal map.
+* Crucial to our shadow mask system is the implementation of a signed-distance-field, from which information is pulled to compute screen-space shadow map information.

 ## Midterm Goals

-* Player 4-direction movement
+* Player 4-direction movement from a top-down perspective
 * Player orients toward cursor
 * Player shooting
 * Enemies die when attacked